Idaho pocket gopher

 The Idaho pocket gopher (Thomomys idahoensis) is a species of rodent in the family Geomyidae.
 It is rather small, with a lightly built skull.
 Its fur color varies through the body and between individuals.
 Found in the western United States, it inhabits savannas, shrubland, and grasslands.
 Individuals live alone in burrows, staying active year-round.
 Many aspects of its behavior and biology are not well understood.
 The species is classified as being of least-concern by the International Union for the Conservation of Nature.

 Taxonomy

+Thomomys talpoides, the Northern pocket gopher, of which the Idaho pocket gopher is closest morphologically.

 Thomomys idahoensis was first described by Clinton Hart Merriam in 1901.
 The type locality was given as Birch Creek, Idaho, and the type specimen was a male collected in 1890.
 It has no recent synonyms, although its two of its subspecies (T. i. idahoensis and T. i. pygmaeus) were once considered subspecies of Thomomys talpoides, the northern pocket gopher.
 It belongs to the genus Thomomys, which is distributed throughout western North America.
 This genus is part of the family Geomyidae.